haitaotsui/haitaotsui.github.io/_pages/cv.md

 Work experience
 ======
 * KEDACOM, Shanghai, China Apr 2016 - Feb 2020
-  * Github University
-  * Duties includes: Updates and improvements to template
-  * Supervisor: The Users

-* Fall 2015: Research Assistant
   * C/C++ Software Engineer, Trainer
   * Duties included: Participate in the development of the general components of video conferencing software.
 These compo- nents are used on multiple platforms, including Windows PCs, Android devices, and iOS devices.
 The